Who are you? What Label do you Wear?

 Over time how do you think this plays on your psyche?

 If you do not believe that you are important or worth your own love; how do think others will treat you?
-They will most likely treat you just as you treat yourself with indifference and neglect.
+Most likely they treat you just as you treat yourself with indifference and neglect.

 Always love yourself and shine brightly for others.